holocm/holo-attic/test/01-basic/README.md

 * `/etc/stock-file-missing.conf` has a repo file, but not a stock config file.
 * `/etc/stock-file-is-directory.conf` has a repo file, but the target is a directory (and thus not a manageable file).

+We also check if files not conforming to the repo file naming pattern are ignored correctly by the scanner.

+* `repo/not-a-repo-file.conf` is not within a subdirectory of the repo directory.